Ashley-Varghese/AV-evasion-payloads/README.md

 The code simply allocates memory for the shellcode array, loads the shellcode into the newly created memory and then creates a new thread for it.

 2. Shellcode stager that obtains remote shellcode and runs it :
 This is an advanced version of the previous loader, that will first obtain the base64 encoded shellcode from a remote server and then run it.
+AES 256 encryption was also added (WIP )

+## Nim payloads
+1. Nim encrypted shellcode loader:
+Original code was taken from [this amazing repo on offensive Nim code](https://github.com/S3cur3Th1sSh1t/Creds/blob/master/nim/encrypted_shellcode_loader.nim)
+ As with the basic rust payload, the encryptor program is included , and will output the AES256 encrypted shellcode in base64 encoding.
+This is directly put into the loader's code.
+Again compiling as release and using msedge.exe as the process to be injected into is essential, as notepad is too suspicious.
+Unnecessary string output was removed.